mbcraft/JavaCommandServer/README.md

 Will search for the command : it.mbcraft.command_server.commands.image.pdf.MergeCommand class.

-All parameters must be sended inside the POST request as form parameters.
+All mandatory command parameters must be sended inside the POST request as form parameters.
 Parameters are validated before command execution.
 The command execution log is sent back as a response (plain text or whatever) with a HTTP 200 OK status code.
 If any error happens, an appropriate HTTP error